eea/eea.docker.www/docs/replica.md

     * Get `SSH Public Key (PostgreSQL)` from `db-pg-c > postgres`
     * Make sure that `rsync-client` on **www-prod** can connect to this `rsync-server`.
     * Make sure that **Production PostgreSQL** can connect to this `rsync-server`.
 (PostgreSQL upstream replica)
+    * Make sure that `rsync-client` can connect to `rsync-server` from devel environment

 ### Setup database (upstream replica)